ngommans/mcode/README.md

     *   Connect and automatically open Gemini/Claude.
 6.  **GitHub PR Comments Integration:** Investigate plugging into GitHub (potentially via an existing Multi-Console Protocol) to create and monitor PR comments, enabling the agent to respond with check-ins/updates.
 (Need to cross-check if this brings us too close to existing headless agent flows).
 7.  **Voice Commanding/Instructions:** Explore options for voice commanding and instructions to improve the user experience, especially on mobile, to mitigate the challenges of a text-based messaging interface.
-8. Remove need for github cli and use oauth directly to ensure user has the right scopes - keys based does not allow starting/stopping of codespaces and we need to explore how to establish the tunnel either over websockets or by establishing the tunnel via server-side code instead of the cli dependency.
+8.  **Remove need for GitHub CLI:** Explore using OAuth directly to ensure the user has the right scopes.
+Key-based authentication does not allow starting/stopping of codespaces, and we need to explore how to establish the tunnel either over websockets or by establishing the tunnel via server-side code instead of the CLI dependency.

 ## Implementation Considerations